carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 ## Parallelizable and non-parallelizable tasks

-It is important to know that some tasks are fundamentally non-parallelizable, also known as **inherently serial**.
+It is important to know that some tasks are fundamentally non-parallelizable.
+These tasks are also known as **inherently serial**.
 An example could be the brute-force computation of the factorial of an integer.

 Example: the factorial of 4,